Print Orders Are Now Open for Our 60th Issue!

 -

 Executive producer for multimedia experiences within museums.
 Diagnosed in 2024 at 49.
-IDC, Stage III, ER+, PR+.
+IDC, Stage III, ER+, PR+, also has a pathogenic variant in SDHAF2 and is at increased risk for tumors related to Paraganglioma-Pheochromocytoma (PGL-PCC).
 Current Lines of Treatment: Letrozole, Abemaciclib, Zoladex, and Zoledronic Acid.

 -